Impermanence (Buddhism): Anicca in everyday life

 One of the most important aspects of anicca is its use in ordinary life.
 People often react with panic, denial, or grief when facing change.
-Whether its a parent's illness, the end of a relationship, or even something small like a seat becoming uncomfortable.
-However, it becomes apparent that suffering from change usually isn't about the change itself, rather, its about clinging to what is pleasant and resisting loss.
+Whether it is a parent's illness, the end of a relationship, or even something small like a seat becoming uncomfortable.
+However, it becomes apparent that suffering from change usually is not about the change itself, rather, it is about clinging to what is pleasant and resisting loss.
 Using anicca in everyday life involves cultivating a different kind of awareness where instead of meeting change with resistance, one meets it with presence.
-Many people don't want to face the truth that they are too attached to pleasant things that they can enjoy through the senses.
-But these things don't truly bring happiness.
+Many people do not want to face the truth that they are too attached to pleasant things that they can enjoy through the senses.
+But these things do not truly bring happiness.

-Psychologically, anicca promotes emotional balance and resilience, similar to the growth mindset described in modern day psychology.
+Psychologically, anicca promotes emotional balance and resilience, similar to the growth mindset described in modern-day psychology.
 The growth mindset refers to the understanding that challenges are opportunities for learning and transformation.
 By imbibing the concept of anicca, one can observe the constant flow of change in bodies, emotions, relationships, and life without clinging to them.
 In this way, anicca becomes not only a philosophical truth but a practical guide for living with openness, motivation, and compassion in an ever-changing world.
-In the field of education, this understanding encourages both teachers and students to embrace learning as a dynamic process rather than fixed outcome.
+In the field of education, this understanding encourages both teachers and students to embrace learning as a dynamic process rather than a fixed outcome.
 When educators recognize that each learner's abilities and emotions are constantly evolving, they can approach teaching with greater patience and flexibility.
 Similarly, students who internalize impermanence are less likely to fear mistakes or setbacks, viewing them instead as temporary stages of growth.
 By integrating this awareness into classroom settings, anicca fosters a compassionate every-day learning environment where adaptability and continuous improvement are values over perfection.